bmm019/clicky-game/README.md

 # Clicky-Game
-Clicky Game is a simple memory game using React
+Clicky Game is a simple memory game using React.
+This application is split into UI components, managing state and responds to user clicks.
 <br />

 # Demo